Learn how to draw Mickey Mouse like Peter Max did and then finish the art with a wild and vibrant splash of color.

 “My life’s journey has been an odyssey through time and space, filled with vivid moments, abundant with color, dazzling with sights, and vibrant with euphonic sounds.
 These moments collectively create my story, not only of who I was but also of who I was to become – an artist living in New York City, where I have been fortunate to reach a global audience with my art and philosophy.” — Peter Max

-- How to Draw Mickey Mouse (click to download a PDF)
+- How to Draw Mickey Mouse (click for a PDF)

 - Drawing paper